 Albuquerque’s 20-to-34 year old demographic was projected to grow at 10.3 percent vs the US average of 5.1 percent over the five year period from 2005 to 2010.

-The average age of an Albuquerque metro resident is 36.9 years vs the national average of 37.5 years.
-The Albuquerque metro’s median age is 35.9 years.
+The average age of an Albuquerque metro resident is 38.4 years with the median age being 37 years.